-Download the puppy socialization checklist below to be ready for your new dog!
-Early Puppy Socialization is important for a well adjusted dog.
+Download the puppy exposure checklist below to be ready for your new dog!
+Early Puppy Exposure and Socialization is important for a well adjusted dog.
 Bringing home a new puppy home is a big deal – you suddenly become entirely responsible for a ball of fur that relies entirely on you for guidance.
 Now what?
 Puppy Socialization is our number one priority.
 Whether you are buying a puppy or adopting from a shelter, enjoy this checklist of what to socialize your new puppy to during those first few months.
+Please note; the word exposure refers to things like sounds and sights while socialization refers to interactions with people and dogs – we may accidentally use the words interchangeably in the case of this post as both are very important but there is a difference in the dog training world.
+We aren’t professional trainers so please always remember to check with professionals if you have any issues.

 Download our full list of sounds & sights your puppy should be exposed to in the crucial socialization window

-There are varying puppy socialization methods, but we always raise our puppies to maximize exposure and desensitization.
+There are varying puppy socialization and exposure methods, but we always raise our puppies to maximize exposure and desensitization.
 A sheltered puppy is more likely to turn into a poorly adapted adult.
 The risk of a poorly socialized dog has led us to expose our puppies to the outdoors from day one.
-Here are the guidelines that we follow:
+Here are the guidelines that we choose to follow by the guidance of our vet and trainers:

 - We always speak to our vet prior to exposing our undervaccinated dogs to the city streets to make sure there haven’t been any recent parvo or disease outbreaks.